downshift-js/downshift/README.md

 [`compute-scroll-into-view`](https://www.npmjs.com/package/compute-scroll-into-view)
 so if you use that package then you wont be adding any additional bytes to your bundle :)

+### propagateControlKeys

+> `Array` | an array of strings, valid values are 'Enter', 'Escape', 'ArrowUp', and 'ArrowDown'

+This allows you to specify whether the special control key events that trigger Downshift events will be further propagated.
+If this value is not specified, then none of the control key events are propagated

 ## stateChangeTypes